Tooya-Igarashi/TLE4-Digitaal-Museum/README.md

 your project now runs on http://localhost:8000

 ### What are the endpoints?
-There is another readme file in the backend map that has all the available endpoints.
+There is another readme file in the backend map that has all the available endpoints.<br>
 Get there via packages/backend

 ### Technologies